bitcart/bitcart-docs/support-and-community/faq/stores-faq.md

 ## What is custom logo link?

-To keep consistent branding, you can change the default BitcartCC logo to your own logo.
+To keep consistent branding, you can change the default Bitcart logo to your own logo.
 For that, it must be accessible via the URL provided.
 Note that, no matter what resolution the image is, it will be fit into maximum height of 40.

 ![Custom logo link](../../.gitbook/assets/custom\_logo.png)